-Other Executive Board members, deputy members and the Chief Audit Executive received a total of EUR 3,205,111 in salary and EUR 159,807 in fringe benefits.
-The amount of deferred bonuses earned for 2011-2014 under the short-term and longterm schemes totalled EUR 2,340,496.
-Salaries and bonuses paid to other Executive Board members, deputy members and the Chief Audit Executive totalled EUR 5,705,414.
+Other Executive Board members and the Chief Audit Executive received a total of EUR 3,345,842 in salary and EUR 157,198 in fringe benefits.
+The amount of bonuses earned for 2011-2016 under the short-term and long-term schemes totalled EUR 1,974,778.
+Salaries and bonuses paid to other Executive Board members and the Chief Audit Executive totalled EUR 5,477,819.

-Salaries and bonuses include the amount of the performance-based bonuses earned for 2011, 2012, 2013 and 2014 and paid in 2015.
-Payment of performance-based bonuses earned by the President and Group Executive Chairman and Executive Board members for 2014 under the short-term scheme has not been deferred.
-The deferral procedure is based on a procedure prescribed in the Act on Credit Institutions (610/2014), which is described in Note 59 of OP Financial Group's IFRS Financial Statements 2015 on variable remuneration.
+Salaries and bonuses include the amount of the performance-based bonuses for 2013 and 2016 and paid in 2017.
+Payment of performance-based bonuses earned by the President and Group Executive Chairman and Executive Board members for 2016 under the short-term scheme has not been deferred.
+The deferral procedure is based on a procedure prescribed in the Act on Credit Institutions (610/2014), which is described in Note 53 of OP Financial Group's 2017 IFRS Financial Statements on variable remuneration.

-The President and Group Executive Chairman, the other Board members, deputy members and the Chief Audit Executive retire at 63.
+President and Group Executive Chairman Reijo Karhinen, the other Executive Board members and the Chief Audit Executive retire at 63.
 Pension benefits are determined in accordance with pension laws and OP Financial Group's own pension plans.
+Executive Board members' supplementary pension cover has been arranged through OP Bank Group Pension Foundation and supplementary pension taken out with OP Life Assurance Company.